An Overview Of Chronic Loneliness: What It Is And How To Address It

 Chronic loneliness may contribute to the development of insomnia and/or other sleep disorders.
 For instance, some research suggests that loneliness can lead to decreased sleep quality.
 While this can result in direct effects like low energy and drowsiness, it can also contribute to more significant, lasting problems over the long term.
 The Division of Sleep Medicine at Harvard Medical School reports that insufficient sleep, especially over a long period, can have many adverse consequences, such as poor learning abilities, decreased retention of information, poor judgment, and a higher likelihood of being involved in serious accidents.

-Mental health issues
+Mental health conditions like depression

-Loneliness has strong associations with depression.
+Loneliness has a strong association with depression.
 A person experiencing chronic loneliness may become depressed, or the reverse may be true: A person experiencing depression may withdraw socially because of their other symptoms and become lonely as a result.
-As an article on the topic reports, studies show that “loneliness is a stronger predictor of mental health than mental health is a predictor of loneliness”.
+As an article on the topic reports, studies show that “loneliness is a stronger predictor of mental health than mental health is a predictor of loneliness.”
 In other words, while a mental health condition can lead to an increase in feelings of loneliness, social connectedness can benefit mental health.

 Loneliness could also lead to other mental health conditions such as anxiety, low self-esteem, or high stress levels.
 Any of these conditions could lead to long-term effects or suffering if left unchecked.

-A lower life expectancy
+Lower life expectancy

-Chronic loneliness can also serve as a contributing factor to a reduction in an individuals’ life expectancy.
+Chronic loneliness can also serve as a contributing factor to a reduction in an individual’s life expectancy.
 Some research suggests that loneliness could shorten a person’s lifespan by several years.
 Loneliness can also affect a person’s physical health by contributing to excess weight gain or high blood pressure.
-Researchers note, however, that “identification and management of loneliness may increase years of life”.
+Researchers note, however, that “identification and management of loneliness may increase years of life.”

 Recent studies report that the risk of dementia for individuals who experience social isolation is 50% higher than for those who do not.
 Chronic loneliness and social isolation can also increase the risk of certain physical health conditions, such as heart disease and stroke.
 In fact, research has uncovered a correlation between insufficient social relationships and a 29% increased risk of heart disease and a 32% increased risk of stroke.
 With feelings of social isolation linked to these risks, finding a healthy support group could be lifesaving.